Calcium in diet

 The preferred source of calcium is calcium-rich foods such as dairy products.
 Some people will need to take a calcium supplement.
 How much calcium you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.

-Recommendations for calcium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Recommendations for calcium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include:

 - Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.